Peter SengeSenior Lecturer, Leadership and Sustainability

 Fax: (617) 258-7579

-Formerly based in Silicon Valley, California, and London, England, O’Flanagan has guided companies through major organizational change and restructuring initiatives.
-She has served as an executive consultant and a leadership development coach in numerous corporations, including IHS Energy, Intel, Nortel, Pfizer Health Solutions, Silicon Graphics, and Sun Microsystems.
+Formerly based in Silicon Valley, California, and London, UK, O’Flanagan has guided companies through major organizational change and restructuring initiatives.
+She has served as an executive consultant and as a leadership development coach in numerous corporations, including IHS Energy, Intel, Nortel, Pfizer Health Solutions, Silicon Graphics, and Sun Microsystems.